adojos/vbsx-Validator/README.md

 * The parser needs Namespace (targetNamespace) which is currently extracted from the supplied XSD.

-* The current version does not support inline schemas
+* The current version does not support XML files with inline schemas

 ### Built With